aregtech/areg-sdk/README.md

 - A _multicast router_ to route messages between applications in real-time communication mode;
 - _Code generator_ to generate servicing base objects to extend and implement the service logic.

-The other tools and features, such as _remote logging service_, _design tools_, support of other _embedded RTOS_ (freeRTOS, for example) are in the development phase.
-Tools and features like featured log viewer, testing tool, multiple communication channels and protocols, further extension supported OS, etc., are in development pipeline.
+The other tools and features are either in the development phase or in the pipeline.

 ## More than embedded

-With the rapid growth of the Internet of Things (_IoT_) technology market, many corporates are faced with pulling together several technological solutions.
+With the rapid growth of the Internet of Things (_IoT_) technology market, many projects are faced with pulling together several technological solutions.
 Solutions that are not well chosen or thought through can create additional engineering, application development, and quality assurance difficulties in order to achieve goals.
 Technology change during any development phase is more difficult, more expensive, and sometimes impossible.
 Thus, there is a critical need to choose the right technology, architecture, and application frameworks in line with business needs.

-Billions of smart devices with embedded operating systems are connected in both small and large networks.
+Billions of smart devices with embedded operating systems are connected in small and large networks.
 This requires robust solutions in the areas of network communications, device management, interoperability, data streaming, and communication protocols.
-AREG SDK focuses not only on embedded development, but on mist computing paradigm and communication protocols to form the network of ultra-small servers and increase visibility of provided services.
-AREG is a framework, where embedded applications do not need to adapt additional IoT enabling layers to increase the visibility in the network.
+AREG is a framework, where embedded applications do not need to adapt additional IoT mist computing enabling layers to increase the visibility in the network.
 This keeps the design and architecture of the entire embedded software homogeneous.

 ## Intelligent edge device